Public FUSE installation on GA's Omega

 This is even if setting JULIA_REVISE_POLL=1

-Using GACODE on OMEGA with Julia
+Using GACODE on Omega with Julia

 Julia may be incompatible with some environments and will crash when launched.
-This is the case for the GACODE environment on OMEGA.
-To be able to run both GACODE and Julia on OMEGA (eg. to run NEO and TGLF) do the following:
+This is the case for the GACODE environment on Omega.
+To be able to run both GACODE and Julia on Omega (eg. to run NEO and TGLF) do the following:

 module load atom